Woolfrey/software_robot_library/Control/README.md

 ### Construction:

-1. A _pointer_ to a `KinematicTree` object,
+1. A _pointer_ to a `RobotLibrary::Model::KinematicTree` object,
-2. The name of a valid reference frame (i.e. the endpoint of the robot) in said model for Carteisan control purposes, and
+2. The name of a valid reference frame (i.e. the endpoint of the robot) in said model for Cartesian control purposes, and
-3. Optional control parameters (feedback gains, etc.).
+3. Optional `RobotLibrary::Control::Parameters` (feedback gains, etc.).

 This is done deliberately so that:
 1. Two serial link controllers can control different endpoints on the same robot (e.g. a controller for each arm on a humanoid robot), and